Call Now for a FREE Consultation Call Now (407) 712-7300

 What Is the Difference Between an Open Head Injury and a Closed Head Injury?

 A head injury is classified as “open” if an object fractures the skull and pierces the brain.
-While gunshots are among the most common causes of open head injuries, these injuries can also result from severe trauma in the event of a vehicle collision or other serious accident.
-Open head injuries can cause serious damage to the brain, and they will present mortality risks in many cases.
+While gunshots are among the most common causes of open brain injuries, these injuries can also result from severe trauma in the event of a vehicle collision or other serious accident.
+Open head injuries can cause serious damage to the brain and can often be life-threatening.

-In contrast to a closed head injury, an open head injury is any form of head trauma that does not involve a skull fracture and brain penetration.
-Closed head injuries can result from:
+In contrast to an open head injury, a closed head injury is any form of head trauma that does not involve a skull fracture and brain penetration.
+Closed brain injuries can result from:

-• Violent forward-to-back movement of the head (i.e., due to whiplash during a front-end or rear-end collision); or,
+• Violent forward-to-back movement of the head (i.e., due to whiplash during a front-end or rear-end collision)

 • Concussions